 - If the same EASDF is selected, that all these DNS query should be treated with the same way, that applied to the same DNS message handling rules.
 Whether and how the C-DNS or L-DNS to resolve the same EAS depends on the DNS server's mechanism that is out of scope.

 - Directly responds to the DNS query to UE.
 This way only applies to the EASDF.
 That if the EASDF identifies that the UE's DNS query should be replied with the same EAS that other UEs use, the EASDF can directly respond with the DNS query without having the DNS related procedure to DNS server.
+The SMF may determine a timer to update the IP address of EAS in DNS message handling rule using the Neasdf_DNSContext_Update Service.
+How the SMF determines the timer is by implementation.